Matt Olson Preview, Player Props: Braves vs. Dodgers

 Matt Olson At The Plate

-- Olson has had at least one RBI in 44.8% of his games this season (60 of 134), with more than one RBI 30 times (22.4%).
-He has also been responsible for three or more of his team's runs in 14 contests.
+- In 44.4% of his games this year, Olson has picked up at least one RBI.
+In 30 of those games (22.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.